SECRET TO A GREAT TEENAGE PHOTO SHOOT!

 BOOK A FAMILY PHOTO SHOOT AT HOME!

 When you think of a family photo shoot do you think of a blank white studio with lots of professional lighting?
 Well, imagine having a family photo shoot at home!
-No special lighting required, just me and my camera capturing the fun little moments that makes your family special!
+No special lighting required, just me and my camera capturing the magical moments that makes your family special!

 DOCUMENTING YOUR DAY!

 I don’t know about you, but I love to look back on old photos of my childhood home.
-I look at the decor, reminisce over the toys I played with, the clothes I wore, or marvel over the size of our TV.
+I look at the decor, reminisce over the toys I played with, the books we read, the clothes I wore, or marvel over the size of our TV.
 (I’m talking about its depth rather than its width!)

 Inviting me to photograph your children at home is the ideal way to document your family life for prosperity.
 But most importantly you can appear in them too – if you want to!